Alexander Ratzan

 After undergrad, I worked as a neuroimaging research technician and data analyst at Columbia University’s Department of Neurology and Biostatistics.

-In my free time I enjoy playing soccer, biking, travelling, and supporting Arsenal FC.
+In my free time I enjoy biking, travelling, and supporting Arsenal FC.

 News